TnWn/cits3403-2/README.md

 ## Installation ##

  1. Download the repo
- 2. Navigate to that directory
+ 2. Navigate to the directory where you have downloaded the repo
- 3. Install dependencies `npm install`
+ 3. Install dependencies with `npm install`
  4. Run `npm start`
  5. Access locally at 'http://localhost:3000/'